TheModdedChicken/ManiaKV/README.md

 - Images appear fuzzy or blurry:
 Currently working on fixing this.

-- Transparency shows up a black in recording software:
+- Transparency shows up as black in recording software:
 As far as I know this is a limitation of your recording software or OS so I can't do much about it.

 ## Wiki